-January is the first month of the year in the Gregorian calendar and named after the two-faced Roman god Janus.
+January is the first month of the year, has 31 days, and is named after the two-faced Roman god Janus.

 Naming January - Janus’ Month